-The Base Management Fee, payable to RCM, is calculated based upon total assets less cash, and, as we deploy more capital into investments, the Base Management Fee, payable to RCM, will increase accordingly.
+The base management fee payable to RCM under the Investment Management Agreement is calculated based upon total assets less cash, and, as we deploy more capital into investments, the base management fee payable to RCM will increase accordingly.
+The base management fee for the years ended December 31, 2024 and 2023 was \$1,212,160 and \$1,057,166, respectively.